pebsconsulting/bach/README.md

 A native Bach document is a 3-tuple of

  * a label: like an XML tag name
- * attributes: a mapping of attribute names to a list of values
+ * attributes: a mapping of attribute names to string values
  * children: a mixed list of strings and subdocuments

 In terms of syntax, a Bach document is a non-empty string that may start with